-The Standard Club continues to monitor and respond to the global COVID-19 pandemic.
-While significant uncertainty exists as to the full extent of the impact of this pandemic on the Standard Club and its subsidiaries, the main underwriting impact upon Standard Ireland is expected to relate to its counterparty risk to Standard Re through the 90% quota share reinsurance...
-This counterparty risk is mitigated by the mutual structure of Standard Club group whereby the policyholders of Standard Ireland are also members of Standard Club, the parent company of Standard Re, and have representatives on the board of Standard Club to ensure their interests as owners of the mutual are fairly protected.
+The directors have been monitoring the development of the impacts of COVID-19 throughout the pandemic.
+Initial estimates of the impact of COVID-19 on shipping activity, premium levels and upon investment markets proved unfounded.
+Claims related to COVID-19 have been closely tracked throughout the year and claims estimates (including IBNR) for the 2020/21 year represent less than 13% of gross claims.
+The net premium and net claims impacts on Standard Ireland are mitigated by the 90% quota share reinsurance with Standard Re.
+The increased counterparty risk is mitigated by the mutual structure of Standard Club group whereby the policyholders of Standard Ireland are also members of Standard Club, the parent company of Standard Re, and have representatives on the board of Standard Club to ensure their interests as owners of the mutual are fairly protected.